lamhq/tech-notes/pages/backend/python/syntax/functions.md

 Function annotations are arbitrary Python expressions associated with various parts of a function.
 These expressions are evaluated at compile time and have no impact during runtime.

-Python itself doesn’t assign any specific meaning to annotations; their significance arises when interpreted by third-party libraries or tools.
+Python itself doesn't assign any specific meaning to annotations; their significance arises when interpreted by third-party libraries or tools.

 Syntax:
 - Parameters are annotated using the `:` symbol after the parameter name.